Nonlocality of quantum matter corrections and cosmological constant running: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to Denis Dalmazi for informing about the misprint in one of the formulas.
 I.Sh. is partially supported by Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico - CNPq (Brazil) under the grant 303635/2018-5 and by Funda\c{c}\~{a}o de Amparo \`a Pesquisa de Minas Gerais - FAPEMIG under the project PPM-00604-18.